-Friction between family members (behavioural risk) is not addressed in ‘traditional’ governance.
-Instead, conversations that need to happen go unsaid and undealt with for years.
-Emotional governance creates a framework for these conversations to happen, in a safe environment based on the guiding principles agreed to by the family themselves.
+Yet, thoughts, emotions and feelings between family members (behavioural risk) are not addressed in ‘traditional’ governance.
+Instead, conversations that need to happen go unsaid and unheard for years.
+Emotional governance creates a framework for these conversations to happen in a safe environment, based on the guiding principles agreed by the family themselves.

-By agreeing to and embodying a set of guiding principles, along with rules and consequences for poor behaviors, the family has in place a tool to assist with the management of the behavioral risk of its family members.
+By agreeing to and embodying a set of guiding principles, along with rules and consequences for poor behaviours, the family has in place a tool to assist with the management of the behavioural risk of its family members.
 They feel safer because all the participants are on an equal playing field, each responsible and accountable to embodying and “living” the agreed-to guiding principles.